As a regular promoter of Haidt’s work, I have an opportunity and responsibility to speak out

 And while I won’t go into all of the details, I think it is pretty plain that an abandonment of this practice of reconciling in truth, of really focusing on correcting his own research, makes the rest of this lecture a train wreck for Haidt as well.

-It is pretty clear that Haidt is repeatedly making variants on precisely the same foundational mistake I’ve outlined here: instead of carefully analyzing his own position and arguments and looking for his own mistakes, or the mistakes of people who he feels a physical-level identification with, he has become a politicized actor, grabbing bits of data here and there to make a sloppy argument.
+It is pretty clear that Haidt is repeatedly making variants on precisely the same foundational mistake I’ve outlined here: instead of carefully analyzing his own position and arguments and looking for his own mistakes, or the mistakes of people who he is identifying with, has become a politicized actor, grabbing bits of data here and there to make a sloppy argument.

-It matters not at all that his political compass is ‘non-partisanship’ … the issue is that he has exchanged a political posture or pose for the resilient, reconciling pursuit of truth.
+This underlying problem of politicization remains even as his political compass is ‘non-partisanship’ … the issue is that he has exchanged a political posture or pose for the resilient, reconciling pursuit of truth.
 And so, for example, he starts the lecture by showing that a lot more kids are accessing counselors for depression and anxiety, and self-reporting both.
 But instead of drawing out for us the nuance that much of the increase in counseling access could be a great thing, resulting from the successes of things like Dialectical Behavioral Therapy (which he both praises in the lecture, and also bizarrely says is a total waste of resources), he simply points to increased access to counseling as if it is a bad thing.
 A plank remover would arrive at a much more nuanced presentation.
 A culture warrior, like the one Haidt has oddly decided to play here, throws up a time series that could be a very encouraging account of the expansion of access to the sorts of counseling Haidt appreciates, and starts hyperventilating instead of celebrating.
-(Or, better yet, offering a nuanced account of where this represents better access and better services, meeting previously unmet needs, and where it may represent other underlying problems.)
+(Or, better yet, a plank remover or disciplined scholar will offer a nuanced account of where this represents better access and better services, where the system is meeting previously unmet needs, and where it may represent other underlying problems.)

 Just imagine if I, as a little youth pastor, took Haidt’s advice and followed his example here, and told parents that they shouldn’t encourage their kids to get real fragility-reducing counseling like DBT, because this is a sign of ‘fragility culture,’ and that they should instead just give them a book.
 The great psychologist Jonathan Haidt is telling universities to do that, so it sounds like a great idea.